-Furnace prices can vary greatly, based on your location, the brand chosen, and a variety of other factors.
-We get asked a lot about furnace prices, so we started this series to answer your questions.
+Lennox furnace prices can vary greatly, based on your location, the brand chosen, and a variety of other factors.
+In fact, we get asked a lot about furnace prices, so we started this series of articles in which we will take an in-depth look at the factors that affect the cost of purchasing a new furnace.
 Today we will discuss Lennox furnace prices.
 Those of you who have read our articles, know that we are a small, U.S. Veteran-Owned heating and air conditioning company based in Southern California, and we have built our reputation on giving straight, honest answers to people’s questions.
 So, what is a fair price for a Lennox furnace?
-The real answer is, it depends.
-It depends on a lot, actually, but today we will discuss Lennox furnace price value index (i.e. is it worth the money?), the actual prices of a few popular Lennox furnaces, and the average Lennox furnace cost of installation.
+The real answer is, it depends – it depends on a lot, actually.
+Today, we will discuss the Lennox furnace price value index (i.e. is it worth the money?), the actual prices of some popular Lennox furnaces, and the average Lennox furnace cost of installation.

 Lennox Furnace Prices – A Bit About Lennox Furnaces

-Look, we are straight shooters, and Lennox furnace prices aren’t really a topic you can be biased on, but I will tell you that I am not the biggest fan of Lennox furnaces, or their other equipment, for that matter.
+Look, we are straight shooters, and Lennox furnace prices aren’t really a topic you can be biased on.
+I will tell you that I am not the biggest fan of Lennox furnaces, or any of their other equipment, for that matter.
 Why?
 Three reasons:

 - Lennox has poor customer service – a furnace lasts 20-30 years, and we really don’t like giving our customers a product from a company that they might have trouble with years down the road.